The Singing Kettle: Jane Fisher

 Jane Fisher (born c.
 1973) is daughter to Cilla and Artie.
 She had worked as a backing vocalist on some of The Singing Kettle's LP's and albums before joining the group as a front in 1995.
 She left the band after the "Winter Wonderland Tour" in 2002 to join Motormark and is now in FANGS.

 Kevin Macleod

 Kevin Macleod (born 9 March 1969) worked as The Singing Kettle's stage manager for years before joining the group.

-McLeod first appeared in the 2001 Christmas tour 'Winter Wonderland' and can be heard on the cassette.
+Macleod first appeared in the 2001 Christmas tour 'Winter Wonderland' and can be heard on the cassette.
 This was a cross-over show, that also featured Jane prior to her departure.
 This was the only time there were 5 members in the show at once.

 He later joined the group for their "Jungle Party Tour" in 2002 and was in the group until 2015.
-McLeod also played the characters of Bonzo, Henry and Jock during the shows.
+Macleod also played the characters of Bonzo, Henry and Jock during the shows.